The Story Begins in 1968

 The Adventure Begins

 So off I went to find these huge objects.
 Some were difficult to locate, obscured by forest growth, blocked by fencing, or in areas that are now closed to the public.
-At times I felt like Indiana Jones and Benjamin Gates!
+At times I felt like Indiana Jones!
 Eventually, I found them all.

-I created conditions reports and plans for repairs and on-going maintenance.
+I created assessments and plans for repairs and on-going maintenance.
 The goal, as explained by Vermont's State Curator, is not to bring these sculptures back to their original condition but rather to delay the natural deterioration for as long as possible.

 The first priority is to move those that are too close to a roadway, or in locations susceptible to vandalism, or in areas that are now inaccessible to the public.
 The second priority is to give them all sturdy foundations.
 Next, fill cracks since the freeze/thaw cycle of Vermont weather causes the most damage.
 Each year cracks get a bit wider and longer.